Omega Constellation Tonneau Cal.712 18ct 1965

 The movement is signed ‘Omega Watch Co Swiss’, ‘Twenty Four Jewels’ and ‘Cal.712 Adjusted 5 Positions’ with the Serial No. 23178450 which dates the manufacture of this watch movement to 1965.
 These movements are highly respected for being robust, exceedingly accurate and highly reliable, making this watch perfect for everyday use or evening wear only – as you wish.
 The automatic winding mechanism is very efficient and if worn regularly each day, this watch will never need winding and seldom need resetting.
 The movement winds, runs and sets smoothly and is working perfectly, just as it should.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 This 18ct solid gold case measures 32mm in diameter, excluding the correct Omega signed crown.
-This Omega Tonneau case is very heavy and robust, this wonderful case measures 32mm top to bottom and 43mm across the diagonal including the wonderful lugs.
+This Omega Tonneau case is very heavy and robust and measures 32mm top to bottom and 43mm across the diagonal, including the wonderful lugs.

 The case has been cleaned, carefully inspected and very lightly hand-polished, as this was all that was required to bring it back to its current tip-top condition, with no scratches dings or marks of any kind visible to the naked eye.
 The case, as we would expect from Omega, is very solid and well made and the press-fit case-back closes with a very solid and satisfying ‘pop’, indicating the case has been impeccably built and maintained.

-Inside the press-fit case-back, we find all the markings are correct and as expected with the Omega Watch Co. triangle and ‘Swiss Made’, along with 18K-0.750 Geneva hallmarks.
-The case-back carries the Omega model reference numbers 153015.
+Inside the press-fit case-back, we find all the markings are correct and as expected.
+It carries the Omega Watch Co. triangle and is signed “Fab Suisse’ and ‘Swiss Made’.
+The serial number 153015 is also found here, along with 18K-0.750 Swiss Geneva hallmarks.

 The Strap and Buckle